-Mail Service - The prescription co-pays will be two (2) co-pays for up to a 90-day supply.
+Mail Service - 90-day supply

-Generics = \$10.00 co-pay for (30) day supply (not to exceed \$20.00).

-Brand Formulary = 20% not to exceed a \$40.00 co-pay.

-Non-Formulary = 40% not to exceed a \$60.00 co-pay.

-Specialty Drugs = 20% up to a \$150.00 co-pay.
+- " Generics = \$10.00 co-pay. - " Brand Formulary or Brand Non-Formulary = \$25.00 co-pay. - Specialty Drugs 20% up to a \$150.00 co-pay

 For a Brand Drug with an FDA approved Generic (Multi-Source Brand) Drug available, the participant will be responsible for the Brand Drug co-pay plus the cost differential between the Brand Drug Ingredient cost and the approved Generic Drug Ingredient cost.